 Belleville is a very small city located in the state of Michigan.
-With a population of 3,880 people and nine constituent neighborhoods, Belleville is the 237th largest community in Michigan.
+With a population of 3,896 people and nine constituent neighborhoods, Belleville is the 237th largest community in Michigan.

+Belleville is a very ethnically-diverse city.
 The people who call Belleville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belleville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Belleville include Irish, English, Polish, and French .
+Important ancestries of people in Belleville include Irish, German, Polish, English, and Italian.

 The most common language spoken in Belleville is English.
 Other important languages spoken here include Polish and Italian.